John Gorham

 Green Clay Smith was a Representative from Kentucky; born in Richmond, Madison County KY, July 4, 1826; pursued academic studies; served in the Mexican War; commissioned second lieutenant in the First Regiment, Kentucky Volunteer Infantry, June 9, 1846; was graduated from Transylvania University, Lexington KY in 1849; studied law; was admitted to the bar in 1852 and commenced practice in Covington KY; was school commissioner 1853-1857; member of the State house of representatives 1861-1863; commissioned colonel of the Fourth Regiment, Kentucky Volunteer Cavalry, April 4, 1862; brigadier general of Volunteers July 2, 1862; resigned December 1, 1863; brevetted major general of Volunteers March 13, 1865; elected as an Unconditional Unionist to the Thirty-eighth and Thirty-ninth Congresses and served from March 4, 1863, until his resignation in 1866; chairman, Committee on Militia (Thirty-ninth Congress); appointed by President Johnson as Governor of Montana Territory and served from July 13, 1866, until April 9, 1869, when he resigned; moved to Washington, D.C., where he was ordained to the Baptist ministry; was the candidate of the National Prohibition Party in 1876 for President of the United States; pastor of the Metropolitan Baptist Church in Washington, D.C., from 1890 until his death, June 29, 1895; interment in Arlington National Cemetery.

-- He was a partner in 1852-1875 with Gorham Thurber and Lewis Dexter in Providence RI as GORHAM & Co.
+- Partnership: Gorham Thurber and Lewis Dexter, in 1852-1875, in Providence RI.
+As GORHAM & Co.
 Dexter retired in 1861.
 Gorham declared bankruptcy in October 1875.
 The firm was continued in other hands and he remained as a general employee.
 In 1878, he appealed for re-instatement, but was declined.

 "Was some yrs ago Prest. of the Gorham mfg.
 Co. but failed badly in 1875, there being nothing for the unsecured creditors.
 For a time was in the employ of the company.
 It is not known how he gets a living.
 Is in no bus. & has no means.
 Is of considerable ability but quite sanguine & speculative.
 These peculiarities were the curse of his fortune."
 (Dunn Report, 25 Sept.
 1880) 4

-- He was a partner in 1856 with Gorham Thurber and Henry T. Brown in Providence RI as Gorham, Co. & Brown.
+- Partnership: Gorham Thurber and Henry T. Brown, in 1856, in Providence RI.
+As Gorham, Co. & Brown.
 This was a distribution outlet for silver goods and novelties; Henry Brown ran the shop.

-- He appeared on the 1860 census taken at Providence RI, listed as a manufacturing silversmith.
+- He appeared on the census in 1860 in Providence RI.
+Listed as a manufacturing silversmith.

 d: 3" (of lip)